 under the name 'Collodi'.
 This was the first time he used the

-pseudonym, taken from his mother's hometown.
+pseudonym, taken from his mother's hometown in the Pescia region.
 Mainly he wrote under the

 name Lorenzini.
 Several stories were published in Io Fanfulla, Almanacco per il 1876 and Il Novelliere.
 The first book that came out under the pseudonym C. Collodi was Macchiette (1879, Sketches), which dealt with Florentine life.